The Thing in the Dark: Plot

-After the deaths in the movie theatre, Hank Grogan is blamed by the citizens of Derry.
+After the attack in the movie theatre, Hank Grogan is blamed by the citizens of Derry for the incident.
 Police chief Clint Bowers is scolded for not arresting Hank, but is unable to find any evidence he was involved.
 Leroy welcomes his wife Charlotte and son Will, who have arrived in Derry.
 He is further informed by Colonel Fuller that while Masters has taken the blame for the night attack, he refuses to expose the other masked men.

 Despite being traumatized, Lilly returns to school after a few days, and ignores her friend Marge's attempts to fit in with her friends.
-While shopping in town, Charlotte tries to stop several schoolchildren beating a younger boy, but receives disapproving looks from the adults, who otherwise ignore the fight.
-When she discusses this with Leroy, he warns her to not get involved again, mentioning an incident of vandalism Charlotte had previously been the target of.
+While shopping in town, Charlotte tries to stop several schoolchildren from beating a younger boy, but receives disapproving looks from the adults, who otherwise ignore the fight.
 That night, Ronnie experiences a hallucination wherein she is pulled out of her dead mother's womb, who blames her for her death.
-Ronnie tells Lilly about her vision, and they discuss the version of events at the theater Lilly told the police, as Ronnie is afraid her father will be blamed.
+Ronnie tells Lilly about her vision, and they discuss the version of events at the theater.

 At a military dig site just outside of Derry, Colonel Fuller admonishes airman Dick Hallorann for his lack of progress locating something he believes his "gifts" will guide him to.
-Chief Bowers takes Lilly out of school and brings her to the station, asking her to recant her testimony and threatening to send her back to the Juniper Hill psychiatric hospital.
-A terrified Lilly is forced to claim that Hank was in the theater that night.
-Hank is arrested, and a devastated Ronnie confronts Lilly.
+Chief Bowers takes Lilly out of school and brings her to the station, asking her to recant her testimony of the incident.
+Under threat of being sent back to Juniper Hill Psychiatric Hospital, Lilly is forced to claim that Hank was in the theater that night, resulting in his arrest and a devastated Ronnie confronts Lilly over this.
 While shopping, Lilly faces another hallucination, a monstrous, dismembered apparition of her father.
 Concerned over her mental state, Lilly's mother sends her back to Juniper Hill.

 Leroy visits Masters in his cell; he has deduced that he was not one of the masked men, as he is unable to properly load and use a specific firearm that his assailants were adept with.
 He relays this to General Shaw, who reveals that the attack was staged by him as a test.
 He explains that this was done to see if Leroy could earn his trust, and shows him their secret project, Operation Precept.
 As tensions arise in the Cold War, the project aims to locate a fear-inducing "weapon", which they believe is buried somewhere in the area, to aid in the war effort.
 Fuller arrives to inform them that they found something at the site; a car full of skeletons, believed to be a "beacon" to locate the weapon.